-Having regard to the guidance provided by the ASX Principles, the Board considers that Mrs Deborah Page and Messrs Brendan Crotty, David Gilham and Robert Webster are independent.
-Notwithstanding their length of service on the Board, the Board considers Mr Webster and Mr Gilham to be independent directors.
-The Board notes that Mr Gilham had not previously been considered independent due to his historic senior executive roles with Bristile Ltd. However as that ceased in 2003, the Board considers that Mr Gilham is free from any business or other relationship which could materially interfere, or give the appearance of interference, with his ability to exercise independent judgement when acting as a director of Brickworks.
-As at 31 July 2018, Mr Webster will have served on the Board for 17 years however the Board considers that he continues to bring an independent mind and judgement to the Board and has not become too close to management or any non-independent director for his independence to be compromised.
+Having regard to the guidance provided by the ASX Principles, the Board considers that Mrs Deborah Page, Messrs Brendan Crotty, Robert Webster and Malcolm Bundey (to be appointed to the Board as a non-executive Director from 1 October 2019) are independent.
+Notwithstanding his length of service on the Board, the Board considers Mr Webster to be an independent director.
+As at 31 July 2019, Mr Webster will have served on the Board for 18 years however the Board considers that he continues to bring an independent mind and judgement to the Board and has not become too close to management or any non-independent director for his independence to be compromised.
 Messrs Robert Millner and Michael Millner are not considered by the board to be independent due to their directorial connection with Washington H. Soul Pattinson & Company Limited (WHSP), a major shareholder in Brickworks (either currently or historically).
 Michael Millner resigned as a director of WHSP in 2012.
 Robert Millner remains a director of WHSP.

-Accordingly, the majority of directors are independent directors and all Board Committees are chaired by independent directors.
+Accordingly, with the appointment of Malcolm Bundey as a director on 1 October 2019 (following the retirement of David Gilham as a director in November 2018) the majority of directors are independent directors and all Board Committees are chaired by independent directors.
 The Chairman is a non-executive director.
 The Chairman has extensive corporate and investment experience and provides leadership to the Board.
 The process adopted below deals appropriately with areas of conflict.